awslabs/ec2-spot-workshops/content/efficient-and-resilient-ec2-auto-scaling/lab1/40-create-policy.md

 weight = 140
 +++

+Following up with our scenario, one of the requirements is to reduce the impact of time the application takes to become ready.

+Predictive scaling has a **SchedulingBufferTime** parameter that  allows instances to launch in advance.
+For example, the forecast says to add capacity at 10:00 AM, and you choose to pre-launch instances by 5 minutes.
+In that case, the instances will be launched at 9:55 AM.
+The intention is to give resources time to be provisioned.

 ### Create the predictive scaling policy

-Following up with our scenario, one of the requirements is to reduce the impact of time the application takes to become ready.
-You found out that the predictive scaling policy can pre-launch instances, Using parameter **SchedulingBufferTime** in policy configuration you can choose how far in advance (seconds) you want your instances launched before the forecast calls for the load to increase.

 1. In **Cloud9** IDE terminal, check you're at this directory `ec2-spot-workshops/workshops/efficient-and-resilient-ec2-auto-scaling`